 Additionally, once the offering documents have been issued to investors, they should be filed with the SFC as soon as practicable, and in the case of changes, within seven days from the date of issuance of the revised offering documents.
 Filing involves only emailing the offering documents to the responsible SFC case officer.

-Q: Can a standalone fund be re-domiciled as an umbrella fund or vice versa?
+Q: Can a standalone Cayman fund be re-domiciled as an umbrella OFC or a Cayman SPC be re-domiciled as a standalone OFC?